Wednesday, April 1, 2026

 The pattern calls for 6 rows or 6 blocks each to make a square quilt, 48" X 48" and then you add 9 1/2 inch mitered borders.

-After sewing all my rows together (Using the complicated assembly diagram on page 11 of that McCall's Quick Quilt issue), I decided it would be a more practical as a rectangular throw size, so I made 12 extra blocks (repeating rows 4 and 5 again).
+After sewing all my rows together (using the complicated assembly diagram on page 11 of that McCall's Quick Quilt issue), I decided it would be a more practical as a larger rectangular throw size, so I made 12 extra blocks (repeating rows 4 and 5 again).
 Then I added row 6 back on to the end for a quilt top that measure 48" X 64" without the outer borders.

 F